wp-plugins/aryo-activity-log/readme.txt

 == Changelog ==

+= 2.1.0 =
+* New!
+Personally-tailored notifications that can be triggered by various types of events, users and action type (currently only email notifications are supported)
+* Bug fixes, stability improvements

 = 2.0.7 =
-* Tested up to WordPress 3.9
+* Tested up to WordPress v3.9.
-* More really nice things will be goin later

 = 2.0.6 =
 * Fixed!
 Random fatal error ([topic](https://github.com/KingYes/wordpress-aryo-activity-log/issues/32))